 "Balenciaga and Christopher Kane brought really unique designs to the runways, and Post Malone proved that brands and artists can partner together to create something unforgettable and authentic for the consumer.
 Our Alife project is the perfect example of pairing creative elements that help the streetwear consumer stand apart with comfort, which is important no matter who you are."

 Around the same time as Post Malone was getting his Croc on, California streetwear provocateur PLEASURES also announced its own version of the foam clog.
 PLEASURES x Crocs, with its skeleton motif and PLEASURES branding on the strap, is yet to drop.
 Speaking about the unlikely collab, PLEASURES explained, "Streetwear is about comfort and ease of wear — Crocs mastered that!
 Everyone likes options.
 If you only wear one type of footwear, you are lame and one-dimensional.
 We want to broaden our users' horizons to a new level of comfort and style."

-With high fashion, streetwear, and hip-hop catered to, Crocs ends 2018 in the bizarre position of being the coolest uncool thing out there.
-Before his collaboration with Crocs, Post Malone tweeted, “U can tell a lot about a man by the Jibbitz in his Crocs.”
-Are these labels and artists for real or is this all a big joke?
+With high fashion, streetwear, and hip-hop catered to, Crocs is now in the bizarre position of being the coolest uncool thing out there.
+Before his collaboration with Crocs, Post Malone tweeted, "U can tell a lot about a man by the Jibbitz in his Crocs."
+Even after all of the collaborations, we’re asking ourselves whether the labels and artists are for real or if is this all a big joke?
 Either way, Crocs has been elevated onto a plain no one could have foreseen three years ago.
-Expect more of the same in 2019.
+Expect more of the same in 2021.

 To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar, and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.